Marketing Impacts Your Farm Business Success

 Through the market planning process, the five P's of marketing need to be considered.
 The task is focusing on the answers from the marketplace/customer to the various questions posed.
 The opportunity becomes establishing a customer relationship as opposed to just making a sale.
-Here are the five P's with some sample questions with pigs or pork being the product:
+Here are the five P's with some sample questions with cattle or beef being the product:

 - Product - How does your product satisfy the customer's needs?

 - Positioning - What is unique about your product compared to your competitor and how does this create a target market for you?

 - Place - What is the place or distribution channel that makes your product available to the customer?
 Are there alternatives?

 - Price - The price of the product must balance the value or benefit to the customer with profit or return to the seller and be competitive with the competition.
 What are the price risks and are there opportunities to manage price risk?

 - Promotion - What information and methods can be used to promote your product?

 Marketing should focus on the objective(s) you want to achieve in your marketing plan.
 Market planning will consider what and how much is produced, when it will be available to market, where it will be sold, and the cost to produce it.
 Understanding the strengths and weaknesses of the marketing channels available is a key step in market planning.
 These factors impact the business plan through the cash flow.
 A marketing plan is like a road map since it provides the details, responsibilities, and actions for marketing your cattle or beef.
 This minimizes the guesswork and emotion when making key marketing decisions.